Oru Thayin Sabhatham: Release and reception

 Oru Thayin Sabatham was released on 14 April 1987.
-According to an article by Sreedhar Pillai in India Today, the film was "sold for Rs 50 lakh" and it did business "worth over Rs 80 lakh".
-The Indian Express wrote, "Rajendar is a talented man, but he should bridle his overbearing ambitions.
+According to an article by Sreedhar Pillai in India Today, the film was sold for ₹50 lakh and it did business worth over ₹80 lakh.
+N. Krishnaswamy of The Indian Express wrote, "Rajendar is a talented man, but he should bridle his overbearing ambitions.
 He should learn to serve the ends of cinema with humility."
-Kalki criticised the climactic fight sequence as a waste of budget, as well as S. S. Chandran's comedy.
+A reviewer for Kalki found Rajendar's dialogues in court laughable but felt they would be applauded by the actor's fans.
+The reviewer criticised the climactic fight sequence as a waste of budget, as well as S. S. Chandran's comedy.